 Why Do Medical Care Providers Place Liens?

 Medical liens are given in the interest of the medical care providers.
-Liens ensure that providers receive payment for their costly services and also help pay for continuing medical operations for other accident victims.
+Legal hospital funding ensures that providers receive payment for their costly services and also help pay for continuing medical operations for other accident victims.

 Why Do Some Medical Care Providers Sell Liens?